GammaMarkets/market-spec/spec.md

 7. Encrypted message follow-up

 ### Merchant Preferences
-Merchants MAY specify preferences for how they want users to interact with them, including which applications to use and payment methods to accept.
+Merchants MAY specify preferences for how they want users to interact with them, including which applications to use and the payment method to accept.
 These preferences ensure a consistent experience and streamline operations.
 Merchants indicate their preferences through two mechanisms:

 1. Application Preferences ([NIP-89](89.md)):
 - The recommended application MUST publish a kind `31990` event